Online Practice Record - FAQs

 How long has the Online Practice Record site been available? - The first students registered for the Online Practice Record site in 2003.

-Is the Online Practice Record easy to use? - We realize that teachers and students interested in this program are dedicated and want students to become better musicians.
+Is the Online Practice Record easy to use? - We realize that teachers and students interested in this program are dedicated and want to spend their time working on music.
 We have made every effort to offer as many features as possible to encourage students to practice and track their progress while keeping the program simple to use.
 We welcome your suggestions to improve the program.

-Do many people use the Online Practice Record? – Thousands of music students have used the Online Practice Record program, more than 10,000 practice records have been saved, and over 6,000 practice records have been e-mailed.
+Do many people use the Online Practice Record? – Thousands of music students have used the Online Practice Record program, more than 100,000 practice records have been saved, and thousands of practice records have been e-mailed.
 We always welcome your suggestions to improve the program.

 How does it work? – You begin by selecting whether you are a music student or teacher.
 After you register, you will receive an e-mail with a link to activate your Online Practice Record account.
 We are sorry to require this additional step; however, it is an added security measure to reduce unauthorized use of the program.